- Length Approx. 20cm (including tail)

 Life Cycle of Eastern Bristlebirds

-Eastern Bristlebirds usually live between 4 and 6 years.
-Breeding usually takes place from August to February.
+Eastern Bristlebirds usually live between 10 and 12 years in the wild.
+For Eastern Bristlebirds bred in specialist care, breeding takes place from August to April.
 Females usually lay 2 eggs at a time.

 Threats to Eastern Bristlebirds